Lokal-Container/Mogi/check-fontbakery/ttf/fontbakery-check-LCMogi-A.md

 >The chws_tool utility (https://github.com/googlefonts/chws_tool) can be used to add these features automatically.
 >
 * 💤 **SKIP** Unfulfilled Conditions: is_cjk_font
-</div></details><details><summary>💤 <b>SKIP:</b> Ensure component transforms do not perform scaling or rotation. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/transformed_components">com.google.fonts/check/transformed_components</a>)</summary><div>

->
->Some families have glyphs which have been constructed by using transformed components e.g the 'u' being constructed from a flipped 'n'.
->
->From a designers point of view, this sounds like a win (less work).
-However, such approaches can lead to rasterization issues, such as having the 'u' not sitting on the baseline at certain sizes after running the font through ttfautohint.
->
->Other issues are outlines that end up reversed when only one dimension is flipped while the other isn't.
->
->As of July 2019, Marc Foley observed that ttfautohint assigns cvt values to transformed glyphs as if they are not transformed and the result is they render very badly, and that vttLib does not support flipped components.
->
->When building the font with fontmake, the problem can be fixed by adding this to the command line:
->
->--filter DecomposeTransformedComponentsFilter
->
-* 💤 **SKIP** Unfulfilled Conditions: is_ttf
-</div></details><details><summary>💤 <b>SKIP:</b> Ensure dotted circle glyph is present and can attach marks. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/dotted_circle">com.google.fonts/check/dotted_circle</a>)</summary><div>

->
->The dotted circle character (U+25CC) is inserted by shaping engines before mark glyphs which do not have an associated base, especially in the context of broken syllabic clusters.
->
->For fonts containing combining marks, it is recommended that the dotted circle character be included so that these isolated marks can be displayed properly; for fonts supporting complex scripts, this should be considered mandatory.
->
->Additionally, when a dotted circle glyph is present, it should be able to display all marks correctly, meaning that it should contain anchors for all attaching marks.
->
-* 💤 **SKIP** Unfulfilled Conditions: is_ttf
-</div></details><details><summary>💤 <b>SKIP:</b> Ensure soft_dotted characters lose their dot when combined with marks that replace the dot. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/soft_dotted">com.google.fonts/check/soft_dotted</a>)</summary><div>

->
->An accent placed on characters with a "soft dot", like i or j, causes the dot to disappear.
-An explicit dot above can be added where required.
-See "Diacritics on i and j" in Section 7.1, "Latin" in The Unicode Standard.
->
->Characters with the Soft_Dotted property are listed in https://www.unicode.org/Public/UCD/latest/ucd/PropList.txt
->
-* 💤 **SKIP** It is not clear if the soft dotted characters have glyphs with dots.
 </div></details><details><summary>💤 <b>SKIP:</b> Ensure that the font can be rasterized by FreeType. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.adobe.fonts/check/freetype_rasterizer">com.adobe.fonts/check/freetype_rasterizer</a>)</summary><div>

 >